Royal Bank of Scotland

-Following ring-fencing of the Group's core domestic business, the bank became a direct subsidiary of NatWest Holdings in 2019.
+Following ringfencing of the Group's core domestic business, the bank became a direct subsidiary of NatWest Holdings in 2019.
 NatWest Markets comprises the Group's investment banking arm.
-To give it legal form, the former RBS entity was renamed NatWest Markets in 2018; at the same time Adam and Company (which held a separate PRA banking licence) was renamed The Royal Bank of Scotland, with Adam and Company continuing as an RBS private banking brand in Scotland, along the same lines as the Messrs.
-Drummond and Child & Co. businesses in England.
+To give it legal form, the former RBS entity was renamed NatWest Markets in 2018; at the same time Adam and Company (which held a separate PRA banking licence) was renamed The Royal Bank of Scotland, with Adam and Company continuing as an RBS private banking brand until 2022.

 History

 Foundation

 The bank traces its origin to the Society of the Subscribed Equivalent Debt, which was set up by investors in the failed Company of Scotland to protect the compensation they received as part of the arrangements of the 1707 Acts of Union.
 The "Equivalent Society" became the "Equivalent Company" on 21 November 1724, and the new company wished to move into banking.
 The British government received the request favourably as the "Old Bank", the Bank of Scotland, was suspected of having Jacobite sympathies.
 Accordingly, the "New Bank" was chartered on 31 May 1727 as the Royal Bank of Scotland, with Archibald Campbell, Lord Ilay, appointed its first governor.

 On 31 May 1728, the Royal Bank of Scotland invented the overdraft, which was later considered an innovation in modern banking.
 It allowed William Hogg, a merchant in the High Street of Edinburgh, access to £1,000 (£ in today's value) credit.